Domain-driven design for AI agents: a beginner-friendly guide

 Domain events

-Domain events capture important things that happen in your system.
-They're named in past tense—OrderPlaced, TaskCompleted, PaymentFailed—because they represent facts.
+Domain events capture important things that happened in your system.
+The naming is past tense (OrderPlaced, TaskCompleted, PaymentFailed) because they describe facts, not commands.

 Events make implicit side effects explicit.
 Instead of one module directly calling another when something happens, the domain raises an event.
 Other parts of the system subscribe and react independently.